-A new empty R-group definition appears with R(x) + R(y) label where x and y the number of the originally selected R-groups.
+A new empty R-group definition appears with R(x) + R(y) label where x and y denote the number of the originally selected R-groups.
 You can add fragment definitions with two attachment points to this R-group.

-Main options specify some essential enumeration settings:
+Main options that specify some essential enumeration settings:

 After selecting the Input file, the generation process can be parametrized.

-If you want to generate single level Markush structures, uncheck the Enable nested R-groups check box.
+If you want to generate single-level Markush structures, uncheck the Enable nested R-groups check box.

 If you don't want to generate atom lists, uncheck the Enable atom lists check box.